Processing Overview

 Submission Pipeline

-All data in the Reverseau dataset originates from community submissions.
-When an individual receives a phone call or SMS, they may submit a report describing their experience with that number.
-Reports are submitted anonymously — no registration, name, or email is required.
-This anonymous submission model has been in place since the platform launched in 2014.
+All Reverseau data originates from community submissions.
+When someone receives a phone call or SMS, they can submit a report describing that experience.
+We require no registration, name, or email - submissions are entirely anonymous.
+This model has been in place since the platform launched in 2014, and it's deliberate: requiring identity would suppress legitimate reports from people targeted by threatening or harassing callers.

-Reverseau does not independently verify the factual accuracy of individual submissions; instead, the dataset reflects aggregated community-reported experiences.
+Reverseau does not independently verify the factual accuracy of individual submissions.
+The dataset reflects aggregated community-reported experiences, not confirmed facts about individual callers.

-- Phone number — the number being reported, normalised to the Australian 10-digit format
+- Phone number - the number being reported, normalised to Australian 10-digit format on submission

-- Caller type classification — selected from a fixed set of categories (see Reporting Signal Evaluation)
+- Caller type - selected from a fixed category set: Scam, Spam, Nuisance, Suspicious, Uncertain, or Legitimate (see Reporting Signal Evaluation)

-- Written description — a free-text account of the call experience
+- Written description - a free-text account of the interaction

 Format Standardisation